 A recent review of studies in the journal Age and Ageing pinpoints building muscle and eating lots of protein as the best ways to fend off sarcopenia.
 The review compiled 13-years worth of published research on sarcopenia interventions in adults 50 and older, to help scientists get a better grasp on how to prevent and treat the disease.

-By contracting your muscles, weightlifting signals to your body that the muscles need to recover and then rebuild to be bigger and stronger, in order to be prepared for future stressors.
+By contracting your muscles, weightlifting signals to your body that the muscles need to recover and then rebuild to be bigger and stronger in order to be prepared for future stressors.
 Spending time pumping weights in the gym and sipping on protein shakes may pay off in a big way as you age.

 Another study tested the effects of weightlifting and high-intensity interval training (HIIT), and found that while weightlifting was most effective at building muscle strength, only high-intensity training changed participants’ muscles at the cellular level.
 This is a type of physical training that involves a series of high intensity exercise workouts interspersed with rest or relief periods.
 Or even more simply put, you run, cycle or row fast for a bit, then slow down for a bit.